python/mypy/README.md

 ------------------

-Mypy is work in progress and is not yet production quality (though mypy development is already done in mypy!).
+Mypy is work in progress and is not yet production quality (though mypy development is already done using mypy!).

 Here are some of the more significant Python features not supported right now (but all of these will improve):

- - Python 2.x support not really yet usable
+ - Python 2.x support not usable yet
  - properties with setters not supported
- - somewhat limited operator overloading
+ - limited metaclass support
  - only a subset of Python standard library modules are supported, and some only partially
- - limited metaclass support
+ - 3rd party module support is limited

-Some mypy-specific features are also not supported or only partially supported, including these:

- - function overloading does not work properly in all cases, including some instances of method overriding, and keyword arguments
- - no 'Dynamic' classes
- - there is no way to use dynamic typing by default for top-level code

-The current development focus is to support static type checking with a good subset of Python features (both 2.x and 3.x).
+The current development focus is to have a good coverage of Python features and the standard library (initially 3.x, and later 2.7).

 Issue tracker